geekrelief/gdnim/README.md

 ## Setup ##
 The project is primarily, developed and tested on Windows / Linux.
 (Mac support PR welcome).
-Modify the `build.ini`, `build.nim` and `tasks.nim` script for your needs. `build.ini` expects some paths to my [godot 3.2 custom engine source][godot 3.2 custom] and editor executables.
+Modify the `build.ini`, `build.nim` and `tasks.nim` script for your needs. `build.ini` expects some paths the godot engine repo and editor executables.

 If you have all my mods from `build.ini`'s merge_branches in your git repo you can, run `./build gdengine update`.
-Otherwise stick to using 3.2_custom, which I update periodically with commits from godot's 3.2 branch by rebasing.
+Otherwise stick to using [godot engine 3.2.4+] and empty the merge_branches, and you can use `./build gdengine` to build the engine.

-The app folder contains the stub godot project.
+The `app` folder contains the stub godot project.
 You create "components" which are the classes that can reload by running the `./build gencomp your_module_name godot_base_class_name`.
-A nim file will appear in the components folder.
+A nim file will appear in the `components` folder.
 Generated files are stored in `app/_dlls`, `app/_gdns`, `app/_tscn`.
 Run the godot editor.
 The `watcher.tscn` should autoload in the godot project.

 See the examples in the `components` folder.